 The school requires specific permission from parents on each occasion your child requests overnight leave for any reason, including leave with parents.

-All leave it to be submitted through our online leave platform Orah.
+All leave is to be submitted through our online leave platform Orah.
 The website is www.orah.com or you can download an App.
-When you start at KWS you will be email an invitation to sign up for Orah.
+When you start at Kinross Wolaroi School you will be email an invitation to sign up for Orah.